 The many uses of the "horse racing" calendar

 It is relatively easy to know which day of the week it is.
 Similarly, we can more or less tell the time of day merely by looking outside the window.
-But how many of us can tell the date without referring to the calendar?
+But how many of us can tell the date without referring to a calendar?

 Counting the days

-Photo above, right: Pope Gregory XIII in an early 17th-century engraving.
+The photo above, right: Pope Gregory XIII in an early 17th-century engraving.
 Source: https://en.wikipedia.org/wiki/Gregorian_calendar.

-It is ironic indeed that the calendars of the distant past were far more accurate than "modern" ones!
+It is ironic indeed that the calendars of the distant past were far more accurate than these "modern" ones!

-The Malaysian 'horse race' calendar
+The Penang 'horse race' calendar

 Another year will soon come to an end.
-As we usher in the beginning of a new one, so the mad rush to get 'horse racing' calendars begins.
-What better way to face the new year than with a calendar which is packed with all the necessary information needed for the year to come!
+As we usher in the beginning of a new one, so the mad rush to get the 'horse racing' calendars begins.
+What better way to face the new year than with a calendar which is packed with all the necessary information needed for the year to come?

 Written and photographed by Adrian Cheah